canonical/cloud-init/doc/merging.rst

 Other uses
 ----------

-The default merging algorithm for merging conf.d yaml files (which form a initial yaml config for cloud-init) was also changed to use this mechanism so its full benefits (and customization) can also be used there as well.
+The default merging algorithm for merging 'conf.d' yaml files (which form a initial yaml config for cloud-init) was also changed to use this mechanism so its full benefits (and customization) can also be used there as well.
 Other places that used the previous merging are also similar now extensible (metadata merging for